Raven Oak: Class-M Exile

 Class-M Exile is a space opera novella, also through Grey Sun Press.
 The novella focuses on society's fear of the unknown, and the prejudices societies carry.
 In a discussion on the Hugo nominated Skiffy & Fanty Show, Oak said, "Some of the same diversity issues we're dealing with now across the United States are themes in this novella."

 The story began during a Locus Writers' Workshop when Oak was asked to think of an event that impacted her emotionally as a child.
 Oak picked a memory of when a new student arrived at her small Texas town middle school.
 In a recent interview at the Seattle Comedy Group after-party, Oak said, "She was everything not Texas...and everyone was trying to stampede away from [her] like she had the plague.
 It bothered me that no one wanted to know her, so of course I made her my best friend."

 The main character—a four-eyed, three-legged alien with a fake Texas drawl—has spent his life researching humans. "[Eerl's] never seen one, never met one, because they don't really exist anymore.
 And then he meets one."
 The story follows Eerl in his quest to find out what a fish is while defending Mel (a human) from the prejudice of the universe.

 Class-M Exile was a Top 100 Hot New Release on Amazon UK and ranked as an Amazon US bestseller in space opera on June 24, 2015.
 In an interview with the author, members of the podcast SciFi Diner said, "[Class-M Exile] really does do what [Star] Trek does, in that it functions well in social commentary.
 If you like science fiction that really deals with social commentary...you need to check this book out!
 You need to put this author on your radar."

 Joy to the Worlds

-Joy to the Worlds: Mysterious Speculative Fiction for the Holidays was recently named a Foreword Review Book of the Year Award finalist and was listed in the Seattle Times as a #1 Bestselling paperback locally.
+Joy to the Worlds: Mysterious Speculative Fiction for the Holidays was named a 2015 Foreword Review Book of the Year Award finalist and was listed in the Seattle Times as a #1 Bestselling paperback locally.
 The book was also a #1 Hot New Release in Amazon Sci-Fi Anthologies and a Top 100 Bestseller in Amazon Holiday Stories.